Last updated: 5 April 2019 8:35 AM (GMT)

 WHAT ARE THE SOLUTIONS FOR AIR POLLUTION IN UGANDA?

 1. Air Quality Assessment.
-Without reliable data to show air quality standards are being breached, city and national authorities may not have cause to act on pollution levels.
+Without reliable data to show air quality standards are being breached, city and national authorities may not have cause to act on air pollution levels.

 2. Uganda’s EPA should regularly issue air quality alerts especially when air pollution conditions are expected to impact health.
-This informs the public and vulnerable population, such as children and older adults, about pollution levels.
+This informs the public and vulnerable population - including children and older adults - about air pollution levels.

 3. Improvement in urban transit system could also reduce traffic in Kampala and other urban areas.

 4. Cities around the world are now banning the most polluting cars from entering city centers.
-Uganda could consider this as well as zero-emission zones.
+Uganda could consider this as well as zero-emission zones measures to tackle poor air quality levels in urban areas.

 See how cities around the world are tackling air pollution in this link: Air Pollution Killing More People in Ghana